sman11235/comprehensive_productivity_tracker/INSTRUCTIONS.md

 This calls `POST /pollers/run-all` and runs:

 * the GitHub dev activity poller
-* the Plaid transactions poller
+* the Plaid transaction poller

 Expected result:

 * one result object per poller
 * `published_count` shown for successful runs

-Important GitHub detail:
+GitHub constraints:

-* the GitHub poller reads GitHub `PushEvent` activity, not your local `.git` history
+* the poller reads GitHub user `PushEvent` data, not local `.git` history
-* a commit will not increase `published_count` until you push it to GitHub
+* a commit is invisible until it is pushed to GitHub
-* if `GITHUB_TOKEN` is unset, the poller only sees public events
+* without `GITHUB_TOKEN`, only public events are visible
-* even after push, the count depends on that push appearing in the GitHub user events feed, which GitHub says can lag by roughly 30 seconds to 6 hours
+* GitHub event feeds can lag by roughly 30 seconds to 6 hours

 ## Step 5: Verify Kafka